Get

 Dealing With Food Allergies

 Dogs with food allergies typically present with itchy skin (pruritus), which has a long list of possible causes.
-Additionally, when a dog scratches its skin, it can open them up to secondary infections, making diagnosis even more difficult and sending you and your vet on a wild goose chase of skin tests, antibiotics, and heartache.
+Additionally, when a dog scratches its skin, it can open them up to secondary infections, making diagnosis even more difficult and sending you and the vet on a wild goose chase of skin tests, antibiotics, and heartache.

 When it comes to diagnosing and treating your itchy dog, it’s important to check for the usual suspects, like fleas, mites, yeast, and infection.
-When these are ruled out or treated but your dog is still scratching, an allergy is likely to be at work.
+When these are ruled out or treated, but your dog is still scratching, an allergy is likely to be at work.
 But how do we know if it is a food allergy?

 Dogs with food allergies are often allergic to other things as well, and medications may still be needed to control their signs.
 But if we can identify and exclude dietary triggers, management becomes a lot easier (and cheaper).